Business Support Available to SMEs

 How do I claim this?

-The Self-employment Income Support Scheme (SEISS) was introduced to support self-employed individuals (including members of partnerships) who have lost income due to coronavirus (COVID-19).
+The Self-Employment Income Support Scheme (SEISS) was introduced to support self-employed individuals (unincorporated business and members of partnerships) who have lost income due to coronavirus (COVID-19).

-To be eligible for the scheme you must have taxable profits of less than £50,000, make the majority of your income from self-employment and have filed a 2018/19 tax return.
-The government gave late filers until 23rd April to get their tax return submitted.
+To be eligible for the scheme you must have taxable profits of less than £50,000, make most of your income from self-employment and have filed a 2018/19 tax return.

-It is important to note that this is a taxable grant and is effectively treated as income.
-You must make provision for the tax and National Insurance payments on this grant.
+It is important to note that this is a taxable grant and is treated as income for the purposes of your tax return.
+You must make provision for tax and National Insurance payments on this grant.

 The government has been clear that this scheme will not be open to those workers operating through their own limited company.
-Instead, you will need to consider if you are eligible for a grant under the Coronavirus Job Retention Scheme.
+Instead, these workers need to consider if they are eligible for a grant under the Coronavirus Job Retention Scheme.